sap-tutorials/Tutorials/tutorials/hana-cloud-migration/hana-cloud-migration.md

 * [All-New Webinar: NHL shares a success story of migration to SAP HANA Cloud (webinar)](https://blogs.sap.com/2022/11/16/all-new-webinar-nhl-shares-a-success-story-of-migration-to-sap-hana-cloud/)

-One of the benefits of a SAP HANA Cloud is that it that it can be easily resized as described at [Managing SAP HANA Database Instances](https://help.sap.com/docs/HANA_CLOUD/9ae9104a46f74a6583ce5182e7fb20cb/649092e9d9be41c59930179ce4f3d59e.html).

-This tutorial covers a small migration scenario from SAP HANA 2.0 to SAP HANA Cloud.
-It does not cover the migration of content from XS Classic which was deprecated in July 2017 with the release of SAP HANA 2.0 SPS02.
-If you need to migrate XS Classic applications, please see [SAP HANA XS Advanced Migration Guide](https://help.sap.com/docs/SAP_HANA_PLATFORM/58d81eb4c9bc4899ba972c9fe7a1a115/2aa5aa246a704e199cd06ca5c84d1155.html).

 ### Select an on-premise database to migrate
 This tutorial uses a [SAP HANA, express edition](https://help.sap.com/docs/SAP_HANA,_EXPRESS_EDITION) instance.
 The database been populated with the HOTEL sample schema.
 The steps to create the objects in the HOTEL sample schema are described in the tutorial group [Get Started with the SAP HANA Database Explorer](group.hana-cloud-get-started) and include steps to create tables, views, functions, procedures, a scheduled job, a graph workspace, a JSON document store, remote sources, as well as steps to create an HDI container.
 A few of the tables are shown below.